Gavin Newsom saying "What can I say? I just love traffic!"

 Figure 1.
 Estimated CO2 emissions in metric tons over the course of one year (y-axis) for each number of mandated days state workers are required to report onsite (x-axis).

-Should the 2 day mandate represent the start of a return to the pre-pandemic standard of 5 days in the office per week, the estimated CO2 emitted as a result of the policy could near 250 million metric tons.
+Gavin failed to conduct an environmental impact assessment for the RTO policy as required by the California Environmental Quality Act.6 If he effectively ends telework for state workers by requiring employees to report to the office 5 days per week, the annual estimated CO2 emitted as a result of the policy could near 250 million metric tons.

 Given the urgency of the climate emergency, we need to take as many measures as possible to prevent catastrophic climate change.
 Telework is one of many necessary tools in our toolkit to ward off climate change.
 California can't afford RTO.